MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 ### Stage 3

 A security posture requires instrumentation to create visibility.
-You will want to unify your tools and methods into as few views or dashboards as possible for simplification.
+You'll want to unify your tools and methods into as few views or dashboards as possible for simplification.
 The first objective in this stage is to visualize your security posture using audience-appropriate dashboards.

 Assuming breach requires us to look for and instrument breach preparedness by implementing and instrumenting continuous monitoring.
 In this step, document and review the number of portals or views that achieve this function.
 These can be reports that you compile manually or reports from your security tools, like Secure Score, Compliance Manager, Microsoft 365 Defender, Microsoft Defender for Cloud, Microsoft Sentinel, and other tools.